FLEX ONLINE COURSES FAQS and TECHNICAL REQUIREMENTS

-The instructors for Continuing Studies Online Courses are often the same lecturers who teach traditional Continuing Studies courses held on the Stanford campus.
+The instructors for Continuing Studies Flex Online Courses are often the same lecturers who teach traditional Continuing Studies courses held on the Stanford campus.
 They are all experts in their field and experienced teachers.[Back to top]

-What is a typical online course like?
+What is a typical Flex Online course like?
 And how will I interact with classmates and instructors?

 In a typical course, students get a series of weekly lessons that include components such as carefully selected readings, video lectures by the instructor, discussion points, and assignments.
 Using online discussion boards and optional video meetings, students receive feedback from the instructor, as well as have substantive discussion with their peers about the materials and themes of the course.[Back to top]

 How long is each course?

 Online courses vary in length; some will correspond to the traditional ten weeks of Stanford's quarter system, while others will have fewer sessions.[Back to top]